-The University of Scranton MHA degree provides the opportunity for a several specializations: Global Health, Health Informatics and Population Health Management.
+The University of Scranton MHA degree provides the opportunity for several specializations: Global Health, Health Informatics, Population Health Management and Post-Acute Care Administration.
 Each of these specializations requires 3 courses but only adds 6 required credits to the MHA curriculum.
-For compliance with Federal Financial Aid Regulations, students enrolled in the campus-based MHA program may only complete specializations that are offered in the campus-based format and students enrolled in the on-line MHA program may only complete specializations offered in the on-line format during the special terms.